Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Strengthening formulations with binary split variables

 It is interesting to contrast this result with Theorem \ref{ideal_tree}.
-Theorem \ref{ideal_tree} states that the \textit{union of polyhedra} formulation is ideal for a single tree even with many features.
+Theorem \ref{ideal_tree} states that the \textit{union of polyhedra} formulation is ideal for a single tree even with many features (there are similar results in \cite{chen2021assortment} and \cite{kim2022reciprocity} too).
 This contrasts with Theorem \ref{ideal_one_dimension}, which shows the \textit{expset} formulation is ideal for many trees but only if the ensemble has a single feature.
-While it is difficult to directly compare the tightness of these formulations since they use different variables, this gives practitioners insight into the relative tightness of the different formulations.
+This gives practitioners insight into the relative tightness of the different formulations.
 When there are many trees in the ensemble but relatively few variables, the \textit{expset} formulation is likely to be tighter.
 When there are few trees but many variables, the \textit{union of polyhedra} formulation is likely to be tighter.
+This formulation also provides an alternative way to strengthen the formulation from \cite{veliborsPaper} without introducing the large number of constraints that are introduced in \cite{kim2022reciprocity}, which lead to slow solve times in practice.

+\blu Finally, we observe that this formulation can be extended when optimizing tree ensembles.
+In particular, $\textbf{below}(s)$ and $\textbf{above}(s)$ can be extended to include leaves from all trees that are below or above a particular split.
+Although this tightens the formulation further when optimizing tree ensembles, it presents practical implementation challenges.
+Since tree enseble data structures are typically arranged by tree (e.g., scikit-learn in Python), and adding constraints accross trees involves substantial restructuring of the data, or inefficient data access that can outweigh potential gains. \bla